-Eligibility for Parents in a Pinch: HUCTW members are eligible for the services of Parents in a Pinch, Inc. for child, adult, and self care.
+Eligibility for Care.com BackupCare: HUCTW members are eligible for backup care options through Care.com for child, adult, and self-care.
 The program provides short-term, in-home caregivers at a corporate rate for a maximum of 20 days per employee per fiscal year.
 Unused hours from one year may not be carried over into another.

-Provides child care in the event of illness and anticipated or unanticipated interruption of regular care, e.g., snow days, closed day care, absent nannies. • Provides adult care for your relatives or yourself.
+- Provides child care in the event of illness and anticipated or unanticipated interruption of regular care, e.g., snow days, closed day care, absent nannies. - Provides adult care for your relatives or yourself.
 Tasks include reading, walking, necessary house work, light meal preparation and transportation to medical appointments.
+For additional information please refer to: http://hr.harvard.edu/carecom-backupcare